osmandapp/web/main/docs/user/plugins/osm-editing.md

 <InfoIncompleteArticle/>

-This plugin helps you participate in the OpenStreetMap project to create a detailed free geographical map of the world.
+This plugin will help you participate in the OpenStreetMap project to create a detailed free geographical map of the world.

 ## Overview

-[OpenStreetMap](https://www.openstreetmap.org/about) is a global community that aims to create a comprehensive map of the world and provide up-to-date open-source data to every user, and the **OpenStreetMap (OSM) editing plugin** allows you to contribute to the community.
+[OpenStreetMap](https://www.openstreetmap.org/about) is a global community that aims to draw a comprehensive map of the world and provide up-to-date open-source data to every user.
+OsmAnd **OpenStreetMap (OSM) editing plugin** allows you easily contribute to OpenStreetMap: you can create or modify [POIs](#create--modify-poi), add or comment [notes](#create--modify-osm-note), upload recorded GPX [tracks](#upload-gps-track).
-With **OsmAnd** and the **OSM editing plugin**, you can easily contribute your information to OpenStreetMap.org, for example, creating or modifying POIs, adding or commenting notes, and uploading recorded GPX tracks.

 ## Setup